 While brown carbon (BrC) might play a substantially important role in radiative forcing, an estimation of its light absorption contribution with high-time resolution is still challenging.
-In this study, a multi-wavelength (370–950 nm) Aethalometer was applied to obtain the wavelength dependent light absorption coefficient (σabs) of aerosols, before and after heated to 250°C. An improved absorption Ångström exponent (AAE) based method was developed to evaluate the contribution of BrC to light absorption at the wavelength of 370 nm (σabs,BrC/σabs,370nm).
-The σabs,BC at the wavelength of 370 nm was determined from the field measured AAE over the wavelength of 880–950 nm with one-hour resolution.
-The simultaneous measurements of heated aerosols help confirm the negligible influence of BrC on the σabs over 880–950 nm.
-Meanwhile, σabs,BrC/σabs,370nm was also estimated by the previously reported methods by assuming AAE to be one (Method I) and based on the light absorption enhancement (Method II).
+In this study, a multi-wavelength (370–950 nm) Aethalometer was applied to obtain the wavelength dependent light absorption coefficient (σabs) of aerosols both before and after being heated to 250°C. An improved absorption Ångström exponent (AAE)-based method was developed to evaluate the contribution of BrC to light absorption at a wavelength of 370 nm (σabs,BrC/σabs,370nm).
+The σabs,BC at 370 nm was determined from the field measured AAE values for the wavelengths from 880 to 950 nm with a one-hour resolution.
+The simultaneous measurements of heated aerosols help confirm the negligible influence of BrC on the σabs values across the range of 880–950 nm.
+Meanwhile, σabs,BrC/σabs,370nm was also estimated with previously reported methods by assuming that the AAE was equal to 1 (Method I) as well as a new approach based on the light absorption enhancement (Method II).
 While the estimated σabs,BrC/σabs,370nm based on our developed method and Method I is highly correlated (r2 = 0.78), the difference could be as large as > 20% on average.
-The mean σabs,BrC/σabs,370nm was obtained to be negative with Method II, indicative of net production of BrC when the aerosols were heated.
-The difference of the σabs,BrC/σabs,370nm obtained by our developed method and Method II was ~40% on average and much higher (> 50%) during noon hours, when secondary organic aerosols and sulfate were abundant.
-We propose that it is more suitable to use AAE around 0.7 for “pure” BC to evaluate the contribution of BrC to light absorption in the PRD region.
-The developed method would help improve the understanding on the light absorption and climate forcing of BrC.
+The obtained mean σabs,BrC/σabs,370nm was negative with Method II, indicating the net production of BrC when the aerosols were heated.
+The difference between the values for σabs,BrC/σabs,370nm obtained by our developed method and by Method II was ~40% on average and much higher (> 50%) during the noon hour, when secondary organic aerosols and sulfate were abundant.
+We propose that it is more suitable to use an AAE around 0.7 for “pure” BC to evaluate the contribution of BrC to light absorption in the PRD region.
+The developed method thus helps improve our understanding of the light absorption and climate forcing of BrC.